pandas-dev/pandas/doc/source/user_guide/groupby.rst

    df.index // 5
    df.groupby(df.index // 5).std()

-Returning a Series to propagate names
+Returning a series to propagate names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Group DataFrame columns, compute a set of metrics and return a named Series.